LandOfTheRair/landoftherair.github.io/_docs/getting-started/faq.md

 * The Healer primarily uses maces, staves, and defensive and healing magic.
 * The Thief primarily uses daggers, throwing weapons, and thievery to get around the world.
 * The Warrior has a diverse weapon set, consisting of martial weapons, axes, polearms, swords, greatswords, and bows.

+###### What are combat adds?

+Combat adds are expressed in terms of offense/defense.
+For example, if you have combat adds of 1/2, that means you have an offensive combat bonus of 1, and a defensive combat bonus of 2.